 The global clinical data analytics market will be worth $13.8 billion by 2023 according to a ResearchAndMarkets report.
-It identifies the growing popularity of EMR’s as the key driver of this growth.
-However the clinical development industry is still grappling with problem of disintegrated and non-standardized critical trial processes which is further handicapped by its nature of data heterogeneity in the market.
+It identifies the growing popularity of EMRs as the key driver of this growth.
+However the clinical development industry is still grappling with the problem of disintegrated and non-standardized critical trial processes which is further handicapped by its nature of data heterogeneity in the market.

 The emergence of integrated solutions results from the need to gain access to central lab data, EDC, and IVR data, including ePRO within a single system in the fastest, most reliable manner.
 As integration solutions have evolved, the continuous challenge is to improve the level of data integration beyond a transfer or sharing of flat files to true integration.

-A platform that integrates data sources in real time benefits the end user by providing immediate access to various forms of clinical data including central lab, IVR, and EDC data.
+A platform that integrates data sources in real-time benefits the end user by providing immediate access to various forms of clinical data including central lab, IVR, and EDC data.
 Such visibility across different sources can bring immediate attention to data quality and patient safety issues.
 This in-turn will reduce errors, mitigate risk, reconcile data and minimize redundancy.

-Traditionally, clinical projects are executed in siloed manner; with redundancy, delay, inflation and ambiguity that emerge as byproducts, more than the valuable insights.
+Traditionally, clinical projects are executed in a siloed manner; with redundancy, delays, inflation and ambiguity that emerge as byproducts, more than the valuable insights.
 The siloed approach in the clinical context is viewed as a socio-technology problem.
-It needs the cooperation of both realms and this itself indicates the need to integrate clinical data processes.
+It needs the cooperation of both realms and this in itself indicates the need to integrate clinical data processes.
 An end-to-end integrated approach would resolve the complexities that rise out of silos.

 Implementing an end-to-end integration requires certain capabilities: inclusion of trusted sources of data and documents, the ability to establish cross-linkages between elements, robust quality assurance, workflow management, and role-based access to ensure restricted visibility of specific data elements.

-Unable to take up smaller slices of a large project, large companies increase the cost of the project compelling the sponsor or CRO to depend completely on the one vendor.
+Unable to take up smaller slices of a large project, large companies increase the cost of the project compelling the sponsor or CRO to depend completely on just one vendor.
 However, with an integrated platform approach, MaxisIT can reduce the costs by rendering technology solutions to specific, standalone problems.

 MaxisIT as an Integrated Clinical Development Platform strives to embrace a problem-solving approach rather than a scale-congenial approach.
 Our process allows us to solve clinical data and development problems using an integrated approach in a flexible and agile manner.